• Data Access

 Summary:

-Southeastern System includes three major mining complexes: Itabira integrated operation (includes Conceicao and Minas do Meio mines and three major beneficiation plants), Minas Centrais (includes Brucutu and Agua Limpa mines, two major beneficiation plants and one secondary plant) and Mariana (includes Alegria, Fabrica Nova and Fazendao mines, three major beneficiation plants.
+Southeastern System includes three major mining complexes: Itabira integrated operation (includes Conceicao and Minas do Meio mines), Minas Centrais (includes Brucutu and Agua Limpa mines) and Mariana (includes Alegria, Fabrica Nova and Fazendao mines).

 Ore extraction is conducted via open pit truck and shovel method.
 Mined ore has high ratios of itabirite ore relative to hematite ore type.
 Itabirite ore type has iron grade of 35-60%.
 Part of the ore is concentrated to achieve shipping grade and part is shipped and blended in Asia with the high-grade ore from our Northern System.